Entropy measures as indicators of connectivity paths in the human brain: Introduction

-The tools are based on Shannon entropy but instead of relying solely on the entropy density, as done before \cite{tianBridgingInformationDynamics2021, wangBrainEntropyMapping2014}, we applied a range of information theory tools, including entropy density, effective measure complexity, and informational distance in a combined way, to assess creativity and the emergence of patterns.
-Notably, these entropic tools allow for the detection of both linear and non-linear dynamics without relying on pre-established parameters, models, or prior assumptions about the data.
+The procedure reported is based on information theory.
+Shannon entropy has been used before to analyze brain activity \cite{tianBridgingInformationDynamics2021, wangBrainEntropyMapping2014}, yet previous use of such magnitudes has relied solely on the use of entropy density.
+In our approach, a broader range of information theory tools, including entropy density, effective measure complexity, and informational distance, are used to assess creativity and the emergence of patterns.
+Their joint use in the $(h, E)$ map provides an indicator of regional engagement under each task that requires no generative model, no design matrix, and no tuned parameters, the only fixed choices being the binarization threshold and the neighborhood size of the activation criterion, whose influence is shown to be minor (Supplementary Section~3).
+An informational distance between pairs of regions is introduced to recover functional connectivity.
+The distance quantifies how closely two signals match in terms of one reproducing the patterns of the other, independent of time lag, and is used here to build distance matrices, hierarchical dendrograms, and connectivity graphs across the 360 cortical regions of the Glasser parcellation.
 The ability to detect non-linear dynamics is particularly relevant for analyzing brain connectivity, as the brain exhibits strong non-linear interactions across different levels of function \cite{gautamaIndicationsNonlinearStructures2003}.
-Since this approach does not require prior knowledge, it is ideal for exploratory research and helps uncover previously unknown connections or behaviors in the brain.